-From seeing in person the world renowned Itsukushima Shrine to scenic bike riding at the Shimanami expressway, these are just some of the best things to do in Hiroshima, Japan.
+From visiting the world-renowned Itsukushima Shrine to scenic bike riding at the Shimanami expressway, here’s our list of the best things to do in Hiroshima, Japan.

 Japan is an expansive country that attracts millions of domestic and international tourists to its beautiful and exquisite sites.

 If you paid attention in history class, you are most definitely aware of the tragedy that occurred in Hiroshima in 1945 during the second World War when an atomic bomb decimated the city.

 This event caused significant loss of life, destroyed infrastructure, and the radiation from the bomb continued to affect the lives of the residents in the area.

 Hiroshima has since recovered from the bombing to become a vibrant modern city and has also been dubbed the city of peace where international conferences regarding nuclear power are held, and with a lot of incredible tourist attractions.